1 Contributing to BioCro

 The Standard C++ Foundation guidelines offer some advice about formatting conventions that are informative, particularly regarding the use of code comments.

-For tools to help with formatting code, see the section 1.3.
+For tools to help with formatting code, see the “Formatting Tools” section.

 1.2.4 R-specific coding advice